eruffaldi/course_openmpgpu/README.md

 For CUDA verify requirements on NVidia CUDA Toolkit.
 Tested with CUDA 7.5

 Remember to use CMAKE_BUILD_TYPE=Release to make optimized builds

+# Things to do
+- make mergesort with Iterators, and, wheter applicable in-place.
+This will help cache